renovatebot/renovate/docs/usage/automerge-configuration.md

 ### Automerge non-major updates update

-Automerge patch level updates is probably good to cover as well.
-Non-major updates shouldn't have breaking changes (if they follow SemVer that is...) so many users enable automerge for these:
+Non-major updates in SemVer ecosystems shouldn't have breaking changes (if they follow the spec), therefore many users enable automerge for these too:

 ```json
 {